top of page

 The first question you need to ask yourself is: how much storage do I need?
 And then you might ask, why not just buy a QNAP or Synology NAS Server?
 To me, these are both great questions and come with fairly straight forward answers.
 Building your own does not marry you to a fixed product with no ability to change it.
 You can replace the hardware as you see fit.
 It's an ATX case and fits both consumer and enterprise hardware.

-So related to size, the server chassis are measured in "U".
+As you scale up, the server chassis are measured in "U".
 The type of SuperMicro servers vary and most come from decommissioned servers out of datacenters.
 You can buy new, but those are just a little more expensive.
+Bays are the number of hard drives that a server can handle.

 • 825: 8-bay 2U chassis